PLACES TO EXPLORE

 Several antique shops can be found in Long Melford and Clare.

-Or simply take a picnic up to our beautiful lake and enjoy the sunset over the farm.
+Guests are also very welcome to take their own picnic up to our beautiful lake and enjoy the sunset over the farm.